 To accomplish this goal, some schools are providing special tutors and study periods that focus solely on building better study habits.
 These tutors help students determine strategies that will help them in all of their classes.
 The students take ownership of their learning by talking about school as a connected experience rather than a series of different subjects.

 Arthur Morgan School uses this strategy with great success.
 They call it Academic Advising.
-Their middle schoolers are separated into small groups of four to five students and meet twice a week with an advisor.
+Their middle schoolers are separated into small groups of four to five students and meet every day with an advisor.
 The members of each group are diverse in their grade level and academic ability.
 This allows for students to help each other just as much as the advisor helps them.
 When the group meets, students use the time to think about schoolwork on the whole as well as address issues that might be arising in a specific subject.
 In this way, a student might see that a problem they are having in language arts class could be improved by a strategy they employ in Spanish.

 Real Relationships Yield Real Results

 Advisors understand each of their student’s strengths and challenges, but more importantly, so do the students.
 The students discuss what strategies work for them and how to implement them in different settings.
 They set up goals for each day, week and semester and then evaluate their progress towards those goals.
 By their third year at AMS, ninth graders are thinking about what goals they want to set for themselves when they transfer to high school.
 They are demonstrating an ownership of learning that will stay with them throughout college and beyond.
-Ian, a ninth grader, states that academic advising is really useful for him right now.
-“I am trying to figure out where I am going to school next year and academic advising helps a lot!”

 Making Bigger Connections